The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 Winner: The Nina Ottoson Dog Tornado

 Any dog owner knows that Nina Ottoson dog toys are fab.
 This one gets consistently good reviews and it’s not hard to see why.
-The rotating layers allow your dog to spin the toy to reveal the 12 compartments.
+The rotating layers allow your dog to spin the food toy to reveal the 12 compartments.
 And, since it’s made out of durable, high-quality plastic, it’s suitable for wet food and easy to keep clean.
 I really liked how solid it felt – it’s going to last a long time!

 Runner Up: The Lickimat Wobble